 Think Cosmos, Zinnias, Herbs, Squashes and Gourds.
 Easy to grow, easy to sell, and lots to harvest.
 Initial investment is small and they are a shot in the arm when you see them all in bloom, reminding you why you did this in the first place.

 5) Winter Flowers

-You may not wish to produce much in the colder months, but spend the time planning for next season.
-But if you need something to tick over then two plants worth concentrating on are ivy and rosemary.
-Evergreen, beneficial for wildlife, hardly any work to grow – just get them in and give them some space.
+You may not wish to produce much in the colder months, instead spending the time planning for next season.
+But if you need something to tick you over then two plants worth concentrating on are ivy and rosemary.
+Evergreen, beneficial for wildlife, hardly any work to grow – just get them in the ground and give them some space.

 Florists adore a regular supply of foliage – beech, figs, Pyrus salicifolia, eucalyptus, Centaurea cineraria (Dusty Miller), anything with blossom on – it is worth giving over space to ‘woodies’ you can harvest.

 7) Tender Perennials